Jiheeyu/Yu_J_HW4_Pt1/README.md

 ![about Korea Skating players](images/Koreanplayers.jpg "Korean skating players")
 ># Olympic Korea Skating Medals Analysis
+>>It shows the data visualization based on Olympic data.
->>This is all about the data of **Korea Skating Medals** between women and men.
-The data of Korea is compared to nations, gender, events and so on.
+>>This is all about the main story which is the data of **Korea**.
+>>The data of Korea is compared to nations, gender, events and so on.

 ## Getting Started
- Thi is a basic Python / Tableau / Photoshop.
+ This is a basic Python / Photoshop.
 If you wonder what any of steps these are, click here : [Steps of analysis and design](https://docs.google.com/document/d/1zzZA53Vmzr8VtJMYylUWk9czaCjmr3XcGOeHqjR9S68/edit)

+ Clone this to the location of your choice, get information the Olympic data of Korea!

+### Prerequisite
+an endito, Git, python, photoshops and excel

 ### Author
-1. Jiheui Yu
+1. Jiheui Yu - dev and desiner

 ### license

-1. Python
-2. Photoshop